netidx/netidx-book/src/tools/recorder.md

 /solar/archive/ef93a9dce21f40c49f5888e64964f93f/control
 ```

-If we want to pass some arguments to the rpc so our session will be
-setup how we like by default we can do that as well, e.g.
+Pass arguments to `session` to set knobs at creation time:

 ```
-netidx subscriber <<EOF
+$ netidx subscriber <<EOF CALL|/solar/archive/session|start="-3d",speed=2
-CALL|/solar/archive/session|start="-3d",speed=2
 EOF
-CALLED|/archive/session|"ef93a9dce21f40c49f5888e64964f93f"
+CALLED|/solar/archive/session|"ef93a9dce21f40c49f5888e64964f93f"
 ```

-Now our new session would be setup to start 3 days ago, and playback
-at 2x speed.
+`netidx record-client session --base /solar/archive [--pos <ts>]`
+is a convenience wrapper that does the same thing.

 ### Playback Controls

-Once we've created a new session the recorder publishes some controls
+Each session publishes five controls under `control/`:
-under the control directory.
-The five controls both tell you the state
-of the playback session, and allow you to control it.
-They are,

-- `start`: The timestamp you want playback to start at, or Unbounded
-  for the beginning of the archive.
-This will always display
-  Unbounded, or a timestamp, but it in addition to those two values it
-  accepts writes in the form of offsets from the current time,
-  e.g. -3d would set the start to 3 days ago.
-It accepts offsets
-  [+-]N[yMdhms] where N is a number. y - years, M - months, d - days,
-  h - hours, m - minutes, s - seconds.
-- `end`: Just like start except that Unbounded, or a time in the
-  future means that when playback reaches the end of the archive it
-  will switch mode to tail.
-In tail mode it will just repeat data as
-  it comes in.
-In the case that end is in the future, but not
-  unbounded, it will stop when the future time is reached.
+- `start` — when playback begins.
+A timestamp, `Unbounded` (use the
+  archive's first record), or a relative offset like `-3d`.
+The
+  offset format is `[+-]N[yMdhms]`.
+- `end` — when playback stops.
+Same format as `start`.
+An
+  `Unbounded` or future `end` means "switch to tail mode when you
+  catch up": new updates replay as they arrive.
-- `pos`: The current position, always displayed as a timestamp unless
+- `pos` — current playback position.
+Reads back as a timestamp;
-  there is no data in the archive.
-Pos accepts writes in the form of
-  timestamps, offsets from the current time (like start and end), and
-  [+-]1-128 batches. e.g. -10 would seek back exactly 10 update
-  batches, +100 would seek forward exactly 100 update batches.
+  writes accept a timestamp, a relative offset, or `[+-]1..128`
+  (number of batches forward or back).
-- `speed`: The playback speed as a fraction of real time, or
+- `speed` — playback rate, as a fraction of real time, or
-  Unlimited.
-In the case of Unlimited the archive is played as fast as
-  it can be read, encoded, and sent.
-Otherwise the recorder tries to
-  play back the archive at aproximately the specified fraction of real
-  time.
-This will not be perfect, because timing things on computers
+  `Unlimited`.
+Approximate; timing on computers is hard.
-  is hard, but it tries to come close.
-- `state`: this is either play, pause or tail, and it accepts writes
-  of any state and will change to the requested state if possible.

-Since the controls also include a small amount of documentation meant
+- `state` — `play`, `pause`, or `tail`.
+Writes drive transitions.

+Each control is itself a small published tree with documentation
-to render as a table, the actual value that you read from/write to is
+fields; the actual readable/writable value is at
-`publish-base/session-id/control/name-of-control/current`.
+`<base>/<session-id>/control/<control>/current`.

 ### Data

-Once the session is set up the data, whatever it may be, appears under
+Once a session is set up, replayed values appear under
-`publish-base/data`.
-Every path that ever appears in the archive is
+`<base>/<session-id>/data/`.
+Every path that ever existed in the
+archive is published from the start.
+Paths that didn't have a value
-published from the beginning, however, if at the current `pos` that
+at the current `pos` are published as `null` — there's no way to
-path didn't have a value, then it will be set to `null`.
-This is a
-slightly unfortunate compromise, as it's not possible to tell the
-difference between a path that wasn't available, and one that was
-intentionally set to null.
-When you start the playback values will be
-updated as they were recorded, including replicating the observed
-batching.
+distinguish "not yet recorded" from a value that was intentionally
+`null`.
+When playback runs, the recorder reproduces the recorded
+update timing and batch boundaries.

-### Deleting a Playback Session
+### Deleting a Session

-Simply stop subscribing to any value or control in the session and the
+Stop subscribing to anything in the session and the recorder will
-recorder will garbage collect it.
+garbage-collect it.

+## `record-client`

+`netidx record-client` is a separate subcommand for working with
+archive files and driving a running recorder.

+- `record-client compress <file>...` — produce a zstd-compressed
+  archive. `--window <n>` controls how many batches compress in
+  parallel (default 2); `--keep` retains the input file.
+- `record-client compressed <file>` — exit 0 if the file is already
+  compressed, 1 otherwise.
+Useful in shell pipelines.
+- `record-client dump <file>` — print the archive's contents to
+  stdout. `--metadata-only` skips the data records;
+  `--check-index` validates the index against the data.
+- `record-client index <file>` — (re)build the index for an
+  uncompressed archive. `--keep` retains the original alongside
+  the indexed copy.
+- `record-client verify <file>` — confirm the archive can be read
+  end-to-end without errors.
+Useful before shipping a file to
+  long-term storage.
+- `record-client oneshot --base <publish-base> [--start ts]
+  [--end ts] [-f glob]...` — bounded historical pull, capped by
+  `publish.oneshot_data_limit`.
+Returns all values in the time
+  range matching the filter, then exits.
+- `record-client session --base <publish-base> [--pos ts]` —
+  create and drive a playback session interactively.
+Equivalent
+  to writing `null` to `<base>/session` and then attaching to the
+  resulting subtree.

+Both `oneshot` and `session` take the usual client flags
+(`-c`, `-a`, `--spn`, `--upn`, `--identity`).